 - Each of your pupils will be invited to provide feedback – we love to hear their thoughts.

 Glyndebourne is dedicated to introducing young people to the arts through opera.
-As a Trinity Champion Centre for 2022-23, we will be offering pupils attending a Performance for Schools at Glyndebourne the chance to complete an Arts Award Discover certificate alongside their visit.
+As a Trinity Champion Centre for 2023-24, we are delighted to offer funding for up to 400 pupils attending a Performance for Schools at Glyndebourne the chance to complete an Arts Award Discover certificate alongside their visit.

 Join the mailing list